The extent to which the coronavirus pandemic has tested the world’s collective resilience is unprecedented in living memory.

 The best defense is to shop around and get your broker or underwriter on the record about what to expect from the application process.

 Answer Questions About Your Occupation & Lifestyle Honestly & Completely

 When applying for life insurance, honesty is the best policy, if only to spare your beneficiaries from a financially devastating surprise after your death.
 Answer all questions about your lifestyle and occupation wholly and honestly, and don’t — under any circumstances — pretend you’re in a line of work you presume is less risky than your actual job.

-Be Truthful About Recent Travel & Potential Exposure
+Be Truthful About Recent Travel & Potential Exposure or Infection

 Likewise, if asked, be truthful about any travel during the pandemic or specific situations in which you could have been exposed to COVID-19.
 It’s not certain they’ll ask those questions or that your answers will factor directly into the insurer’s decision to approve or deny your application.
 But it’s best to leave nothing to chance.

 Separately, if you’re asked directly about a past COVID-19 diagnosis, be truthful.
 If you’ve had a confirmed case of the disease and since recovered, your insurer will probably learn about it during a routine inspection of your medical records.
 By calling your honesty into question and potentially jeopardizing your application, your refusal to disclose a diagnosis could do more harm than good.

 For applicants in good health, consenting to medical underwriting is a reliable route to lower premiums that could add up to thousands of dollars in savings over a multidecade policy term.

 However, if you’re uneasy about visiting an exam facility or even interacting with a technician in your home during the pandemic, you have the option to bear the additional cost of a no-exam policy through low-friction term life providers like Bestow or Ladder.
 Forgoing the medical exam is likely to shorten your application processing time as well.